Get

 • If eco-friendliness is important to your family, cardboard or natural fiber materials like sisal, hemp, and jute are more sustainable choices.

 • Consider the long term.
-While some materials are more affordable initially, they may require more frequent replacement, leading to higher costs.
+While some materials are initially more affordable, they may require more frequent replacement, resulting in higher overall costs.

 • Consider the overall look of the scratching post.
 It should fit well with your home décor and provide additional features that your cat may enjoy, such as platforms or hiding spots.